 Work continued on UUPC/extended through the 1990s, including adding simple SMTP and POP3 servers to use with the then new GUI email clients such as Netscape Communicator.

 We ran FreeBSD mail servers for a over decade on dedicated machines (the final four years on leased hardware in a commercial datacenter).
 However in 2011 our 22 year flirtation with providing our own email service ended when we moved to Gmail, Blogger (Gone Google, as they say), and an external web hosting service.

-As of 2016, the last release of UUPC was over fifteen years ago, in 2002.
+As of 2022, the last release of UUPC was over twenty years ago, in 2002.
 We still keep the archives online and answer the rare questions, but UUCP and UUPC/extended been overtaken by cheap ISP email.